Skip to content

 The major number corresponds to the device type (or driver) and can be found in /proc/devices.
 In this case 3 corresponds to ide and 8 to sd.
 The major number determines the device driver to be used with this device.

 The minor number is a unique identification of an instance of this device type.
-The devices.txt file in the kernel tree contains a full list of major and minor numbers.
+The devices.txt1 file in the Linux kernel source tree contains a full list of major and minor numbers.

 parted and others